Emily Ratajkowski Flaunts Her Famous Body In Skimpy Halter Top, Poses Next To Her ‘Fat’ Friend On Instagram

-While Emily Ratajkowski often goes solo for many of her highly-anticipated photo shoots, this time she is joined by her friend and promotional partner.
+While Emily Ratajkowski often goes solo for many of her highly-anticipated photo shoots, she was joined by her friend and promotional partner in her latest post.

-In her most recent pair of images to be uploaded to popular photo and video sharing site Instagram, Emily can be seen striking a sultry pose next to a less-svelte male partner.
+In her most recent pair of images to be uploaded to popular photo and video sharing platform Instagram, Emily can be seen striking a sultry pose next to a less-than-svelte male partner.
 Identifying the man next to her as “The Fat Jew” — aka Josh Ostrovsky, a comedian, actor, and entrepreneur — Emily seemingly seeks to add contrast to her modeling portfolio.
 A flat white background provides the perfect contrast for the pair, who themselves are wearing all-black ensembles.

 Emily Ratajkowski appears to the left of the photographic frame in both snaps, offering her extremely slim, slender form to the camera lens.
-Clad in a skimpy halter top which ultimately exposes her flat stomach, leaving little to the imagination, the American model struts her stuff for her audience.
-Her iconic chestnut tresses are styled in an elegant middle part, some locks refusing to stay in place to crest the part.
+Clad in a skimpy halter top which ultimately exposes her flat stomach — leaving little to the imagination — the American model struts her stuff for her audience.
+Her iconic chestnut tresses are styled in an elegant middle part, some locks refusing to stay in place.
 She accessorized with a pair of chunky amber earrings and a golden necklace.

 By contrast, Josh Ostrovsky peers at the camera with heavy-lidded eyes.
 Wearing a black bodysuit that clings to his every curve, the burly man shows off his many tattoos.